ALIMCOSOFT-SMC-PVT-LTD/flexy-flag/LOCAL-TESTING-GUIDE.md

 ---

-## Step 3: Link `flexi-flags` to Your Test Project
+## Step 3: Link `flexy-flag` to Your Test Project

 Now, connect the global link you created in Step 1 to your new test project.

 1.  **Inside the `my-flag-test-app` directory, run:**
     ```bash
-    npm link flexi-flags
+    npm link flexy-flag
     ```
-    This command creates a symbolic link inside your test app's `node_modules` folder that points to your local `flexi-flags` project.
-Your test app will now resolve `import ... from 'flexi-flags'` to your local code.
+    This command creates a symbolic link inside your test app's `node_modules` folder that points to your local `flexy-flag` project.
+Your test app will now resolve `import ... from 'flexy-flag'` to your local code.

 ---

-## Step 4: Use `flexi-flags` in Your React App
+## Step 4: Use `flexy-flag` in Your React App

-You can now import and use your components and functions from `flexi-flags` just like any other npm package.
+You can now import and use your components and functions from `flexy-flag` just like any other npm package.

 1.  **Open `src/App.tsx`** in your `my-flag-test-app` project.
 2.  **Replace its content with the following code** to test various features:

     ```tsx
     import './App.css';
-    // This import will now resolve to your local flexi-flags project
+    // This import will now resolve to your local flexy-flag project
-    import { Flag } from 'flexi-flags';
+    import { Flag } from 'flexy-flag';

     function App() {
       return (
         <div className='App'>
-          <h1>Flexi-Flags Local Test</h1>
+          <h1>flexy-flag Local Test</h1>
           <p>
             If you see the flags below, your local package is linked and working
             correctly!